indigo-dc/tts/gitbook/api.md

 }
 ```
 The response consists of a json object with one key, `credential_list`.
 Its
-value is the list of credentials, where each element list is again a json object.
+value is the list of credentials, where each element is again a json object.
 For
 revoking a credential, only the `id` of the credential is needed.

 ### Request Credential